Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Summary and Conclusion

 \section{Summary and Conclusion}

-In the first sections, see \secsref{intro}{theory}, we presented an overview for DFT and FLO-SIC, where we centered the discussion on properties being useful as fingerprints of the density, i.e., dipole moments or polarizabilities.
-We highlighted the importance of the awareness of the quality of nuclei coordinates, i.e., the effect of experimental or computed nuclei coordinates as starting points in DFT calculations in \secref{pandora} for fingerprints of the density.
-This is essential as SIC calculations start from DFT calculations.
-Thus, SIC is influenced by this effect as well.
-If there are no further constraints given, we recommend the usage of experimental or DFT optimized nuclei arrangements for SIC calculations.
+As shown in \secref{sisyphus}, and already stated in earlier works~\cite{Lehtola2014_5324,Schwalbe2020_084104,Trepte2021_224109}, SIC needs finer numerical quadrature meshes in comparison to DFT calculations.
+Global statements about the predictive power of SIC are only meaningful using very accurate numerical parameter spaces.

+In this work we show how density-related properties, i.e., dipole moments and polarizabilities, can help to determine an appropriate numerical parameter space for DFT and SIC.
+For our investigated molecules, the aug-pc-3 basis set and a numerical grid of (200,1454) is such an appropriate parameter space.
+Note, even trends can clearly change using other numerical parameters.
+While it is mandatory to converge the energy it is not necessarily sufficient for the study of density-related properties.

+Furthermore, using water, formaldehyde, and nitromethane we show that these density-related properties are not only sensitive to the used numerical parameter space.
+They are also significantly influenced by the used molecular geometry, see \secref{pandora}.
+Molecular geometries from common chemical database, i.e., CCCBDB, PubChem, or ChemSpider, can deliver very different dipole moments and polarizabilities.
+Only molecular geometries from the CCCBDB database deliver reasonable trends in comparison to optimized geometries.

+Continuing the work of~\cite{Trepte2021_224109}, for FLO-SIC we showed that density-fingerprints are also sensitive to the chemical bonding situation introduced by FODs.
+We demonstrate that the numerical quality of the FODs, represented by their gradients, as well as the choice of initial FODs clearly influences the dipole moments.
+For molecules with non-trivial bonding situations, e.g., nitromethane, it is highly recommended to use various initial FOD configurations.
+This allows to reasonably sample the FOD configuration space to determine the most reasonable FOD configuration.
+Such FOD configurations typically follow chemical bonding theories~\cite{Trepte2021_224109}, i.e., Lewis and LDQ.
+In case where several FOD configurations are possible, FODs based on LDQ are often superior in FLO-SIC.
+This has been shown in \cite{Trepte2021_224109} and verified here again for nitromethane in \secref{damocles}.

-As shown in \secref{damocles}, and already stated in earlier works in the field~\cite{Lehtola2014_5324,Schwalbe2020_084104,Trepte2021_224109}, SIC needs finer numerical quadrature meshes and also bigger basis sets in comparison to respective DFT calculations.
-Global comparisons between the predictive power of SIC in comparison to the underlying DFT are only meaningful using very accurate numerical parameter spaces.
-Therefore, we propose a tier level system to systematically approach the numerical parameter space in FLO-SIC.
-When computational time matters, the simplest approximation for exchange-correlation functionals, i.e., a local density approximation like LDA-PW, provides reasonable trends, e.g., for dipole moments in SIC.
-If computational time is not limited we recommend to use another higher rung functional like PBEsol or r$^{2}$SCAN to verify and further analyze determined trends.
+When computational time matters, the simplest density functional approximation, i.e., a local density approximation like LDA-PW, provides reasonable trends for dipole moments in FLO-SIC, as seen in \secref{damocles}.
+If computational time is not limited we recommend to use higher rung functional like PBEsol or r$^{2}$SCAN to verify and further analyze determined trends.